izzy-robinson/msc-thesis/Constructing New Local Friendliness Inequalities.md

 \frac{1}{\sqrt{2}}(|1\rangle |1\rangle + | 2 \rangle | 2 \rangle).
 \end{equation}

-This is stable for all methods which achieve the bound.
 The fact that we are able to find a method which achieves the bound proves that our fears were unfounded and there is no significant gap between the quantum set and the second level of the NPA hierarchy.
 It is interesting that this state is neither in the qubit basis nor is it the same as the state which maximally violates the CGLMP inequality.

 Note also that, in [](#cglmp-graph-figure), the quantum boundary contains several straight sections.
 Although we will not explore this within the thesis, each of these presents a quantum CGLMP-LF inequality which could be characterised.
 It is interesting that there appears to be so much simplicity contained within the quantum set for LF when the geometry of quantum sets for nonlocality are frequently very complex [@Goh2018].

 # Summary

 What have we achieved within this chapter?
 We have used our intuition, built through the previous two chapters, to construct by hand an entirely new LF inequality based on CGLMP rather than CHSH.
 We have discovered that this is not a facet inequality but have proposed a method whereby a related facet inequality may yet be uncovered.
 We have further found an explicit measurement scheme which achieves the maximum quantum violation, proving that our new inequality is genuinely violable by quantum mechanics and it is not simply a computational artefact.
 Finally, we have noticed the existence of several quantum CGLMP-LF inequalities; characterising these may be a direction for future work.

+In terms of other directions for future work, there are several.
+Thus far, for the CHSH and CGLMP cases, we have relied on brute force enumeration of all vertices of the LF polytope in order to prove the LF bound; it is therefore unclear how we could move to larger more computationally intractable scenarios with our current toolkit.
+It is also an open question to ask whether we even gain anything by moving to higher dimensions; could we show that new inequalities based on larger scenarios are stronger demonstrations of LF than CHSH based inequalities?
+Finally, we could hunt for the associated facet inequality and see how close it is in form - could this be simpler to understand?